 Nuisance Wildlife Control and Removal

 LDWF does not remove nuisance wildlife.
-Instead, LDWF permits individuals Nuisance Wildlife Control Operators to provide this services for a fee.
+Instead, LDWF permits individuals, Nuisance Wildlife Control Operators, to provide these services for a fee.
 Nuisance Wildlife Control Operators are permitted to handle most species except deer, bears, migratory birds, and alligators.

 There are more than 100 permitted Nuisance Wildlife Control Operators located across the state.
 Contact the Nuisance Wildlife Control Operator closest to you for assistance with nuisance wildlife.
 Nuisance Wildlife Control Operators are not employees of LDWF or the State of Louisiana.